freibergs/Jira-Managers/readme.md

 - Column A: Manager's email address
 - Column B: Comma-separated list of project codes assigned to the manager
-- Cell E2: Deletion condition for the whole `delete.py` script
+- Cell E2: Deletion condition for the `delete.py` script

 Example:
 ```